 - Schedule: 19:00, 20:15, and 21:00

 Hacienda Santa Barbara & Usaquén

 Hacienda Santa Barbara Mall & Usaquén are some of the best places to go, shop, eat, walk, and see the beautiful lights that decorate the streets.
 This Christmas, the mall wants to provide a space that’s more than just a party, but a place to gather with friends, family, and neighbors to enjoy the best of Christmas.
-For this year, the main decoration is giant angels, with more than 3 million LED lights.
 If you want to know some of the best restaurants in this neighborhood see “Restaurants In Usaquén, Bogotá: “The best ten on my list!” and if you want to know more about Santa Barbara, see “Best Neighborhoods in Bogotá: Santa Bárbara”